haganbt/PYLON-exporter/README.md

  ```

-Next, set the config file using an environment variable:
+Set the config file using an environment variable:

 ```export NODE_ENV=foo```